Danielle Daee, Ph.D.

 Truman State University

 Dr. Danielle Daee is a Program Director in the Genomic Epidemiology Branch (GEB) of the Epidemiology and Genomics Research Program (EGRP) in NCI's Division of Cancer Control and Population Sciences (DCCPS).
-In this position, Dr. Daee will lead the assessment and evaluation of several ongoing EGRP initiatives.
-Her responsibilities will also include managing a portfolio of grants related to genetic factors modulating susceptibility to cancer in general and in pediatric cancers specifically.
-Notably, Dr. Daee will represent EGRP on the Gabriella Miller Kids First Pediatric Research Program.
+Her responsibilities include managing a portfolio of grants related to genetic factors modulating susceptibility to cancer in general and in pediatric cancers specifically.
+Notably, Dr. Daee represents EGRP on the Gabriella Miller Kids First Pediatric Research Program working group.
+Dr. Daee also supports the assessment and evaluation of several ongoing EGRP initiatives.

 Prior to joining EGRP, Dr. Daee was a Health Science Analyst in NCI's Office of Science Planning and Assessment (OSPA).
-In this position, she supported the mission of NCI by helping Divisions, Offices, and Centers evaluate the impact of their scientific research investments by performing and consulting on program assessments and portfolio analyses.
-Dr. Daee also worked to disseminate health information by developing scientific content for the web, including the Cancer Snapshots, and coordinating responses across NCI for program assessment related questions.
+In this position, she evaluated the impact of NCI’s research investments by performing and consulting on program assessments and portfolio analyses.

 Dr. Daee was a postdoctoral fellow at the National Human Genome Research Institute (NHGRI) at NIH before joining NCI.
 During her fellowship, she identified and studied yeast homologs in the Fanconi Anemia DNA repair pathway.
 Through her research career, Dr. Daee developed an expertise in DNA repair, DNA replication, and yeast genetics.